dsa-ntc/peninsuladsa-ntc.github.io/_pages/calendar.md

 * *In-person events:* If the public calendar lists a location, no RSVP is necessary--feel free to just show up!
 * *Virtual event:* You will need access to Peninsula DSA's private Discord server, which is limited to DSA members and vetted comrades.
 [Join PDSA](https://act.dsausa.org/donate/membership/), or reach out the Steering Committee for more information at info@peninsuladsa.org

+**Note:** Most of our events are virtual in order to be more accessible to our geographically dispersed members and to protect our most vulnerable comrades from respiratory illnesses such as COVID.
+In-person events usually take place outdoors with good air flow and/or high-quality masks (such as KN94 respirators) are provided.

 <div id="upcoming"></div><!--/span-->
 <div class="span9">
 	<h3>Peninsula DSA Events</h3>
 	<iframe src="https://calendar.google.com/calendar/u/0/embed?showTitle=0&mode=AGENDA&height=400&wkst=1&bgcolor=%23ffffff&src=peninsuladsa@gmail.com&color=%23711616&ctz=America/Los_Angeles" style=" border-width:0 " width="100%" height="600" frameborder="0" scrolling="no"></iframe>
 </div><!--/span-->

-**Note:** In the interest of protecting our most vulnerable comrades from COVID and other respiratory illness, many of our events continue to be virtual.
-In-person events usually take place outdoors with good air flow, and high-quality masks (such as KN94 respirators) are recommended.